top of page

 But when we're on the precipice, we might not feel that we have this potential.
 How do I move forward?
 This becomes our question, and one, it seems, that only ourselves can answer.

 Remember, the precipice occurs when we are invited to grow beyond our current capabilities.
 Everyone will experience this at some point in life.
-So let's better understand how the precipice can impact us.
+It's normal, it's universal.
+It is very important that we recognize this, so we can validate our situation instead of falling into shame.

 Surprised by disappointment

 Ever been caught off guard after you've completed a project?
-When you finished making that song or painting, and were met with numbness, or even worse, discouragement?
-To have taken all that time imagining you would get a certain result Yet in the end, it didn't come.
+When you finished making that song or painting and were met with numbness, or even worse, discouragement?
+To have taken all that time imagining you would get a certain result, yet it didn't come.
 It may bring up thoughts like "why bother?" or "I'll never be good enough."

 Continue, or give up?

-You've gained some accomplishment, but now are second-guessing the whole thing.
+You've gained some accomplishment, but are now second-guessing the whole thing.
 Yet you already made an investment, you're committed.
 Worse of all, maybe your doubt isn't totally irrational and you have a really good reason why you should give up.
 But that would bring about consequences.
-So you ask, is it worth it to give up?
+So, is it worth it to give up?

 Getting pulled further in

-This is when you've completed something, only to realize that it's not complete at all.
-There is a next level that you are now required to step into, and it's not what you thought it'd be.
+This is when you've completed something, only to realize that it's actually not complete at all.
+Now there's a next level to step into, and it's not what you thought it'd be.
 Maybe you even feel capable of continuing forward, but you just don't want to.
 What was supposed to make things better now feels like quicksand dragging you down.

 Every precipice looks different, and there is no one answer for what to should do.
 But it's always an invitation to a creative solution.
 So let's look at some ways to get creative.

-One of the most difficult parts about creativity is it cannot be forced, it has to be nurtured.
+Creativity cannot be forced.
 We can only make the conditions that allow a creative solution to be born.
-This is like planting seeds.
-Not all of them will take root, we can't even know which will.
-But we plant them, and then watch to see where the blooming happens.
+Like planting seeds, not all of them will take root, but we plant them anyways.
+Then we watch to see where the blooming happens.

-Unsurprisingly, this is a tough space for artists to exist in.
+This is a tough for artists and creatives.
 Often expected to continuously create, artists can face increased risk for mental health issues (read more here).
-So artists may find the following ideas particularly useful.

 Switch gears